Golf Technology Biography for Dave

 still

 remembered how.)
-I shared a lot of the info on the rec.sport.golf (RSG)
+I shared a lot of the info on the rec.sport.golf

 Internet

-and eventually wrote a number of articles (including the Club Design
+(including the Club Design

 Notes)